Common Tech & Equipment Used in Language Course Projects

 - Getting Started with iMovie

 - Getting Started with SANS Soloist for individual recording (in the Language Commons or Lab only)

 - The Language Commons offers 3 PC and 3 iMac computer stations that offer access to audio, video, and graphic design tools.
-We also have an audio booth to boost the quality of your audio recordings!

 - Robertson Media Center in Clemons has equipment and workstations for student use.